robfarmergt/family-recipes/recipes/margarita.md

 - 3/4 oz fresh squeezed lime juice
 - simple syrup to taste

-Shake all ingredients in tumbler with ice and strain into glass with crushed ice into glass.
+Shake all ingredients in tumbler with ice and strain into glass with crushed ice.